-Lady Georgina Fullerton, in her essay published in the ‘Irish Monthly of 1876, concerning the new village convent,
+Lady Georgina Fullerton, in her essay published in the ‘Irish Monthly' of 1876, concerning the new village convent,

-correctly comments on the unknown origins the structure.
+correctly comments on the unknown origins of the structure.
 Lady Georgina being a lifelong friend of Mother Magdalen

 “Just beyond the churchyard walls is seen in the distance an ancient picturesque building, once the Catholic church